IshowCRACK/Security-Report/README.md

-Completing CTFs and writing a Security Report about them.
+Working in teams to find CTFs and writing a group Security Report about them.